rhinstaller/anaconda/ui/webui/README.rst

 Anaconda Web UI uses `ESLint <https://eslint.org/>`_ to automatically check JavaScript code style in `.js` and `.jsx` files.

-The linter is executed within every build as a webpack preloader.
+The linter is executed within every build as a plugin of esbuild.

 For developer convenience, the ESLint can be started explicitly by::